Dollar wavers on dovish Fed tone, mixed economic outlook

 “The U.S. dollar has begun August with a heavier tone as risk appetites rebuild,” Marc Chandler, chief market strategist at Bannockburn Global Forex, said in a note to clients.

-But the additional risk appetite in the dollar seemed satisfied after U.S. 10-year Treasury yields fell and a stock rally eased on a report in the morning that U.S. manufacturing activity grew in July, but at a slower pace. read more
+But the additional risk appetite in the dollar seemed satisfied after U.S. 10-year Treasury yields fell and stocks lost momentum after a report in the morning that U.S. manufacturing activity grew in July, but at a slower pace.
+(Full Story) (Full Story) (Full Story)

-U.S. Treasury bond yields fell to 1.17% early on Monday afternoon from 1.226% on Friday and real yields - adjusted for inflation - reached record lows , .
+U.S. Treasury bond yields fell to 1.18% on Monday afternoon from 1.226% on Friday and real yields - adjusted for inflation - reached record lows US10YT=RR, US10YTIP=RR.

 The U.S. manufacturing report reinforced the idea that growth may have peaked.

-The euro was flat on the day at $1.1867 .
+The euro was up less than 0.1% on the day at $1.187 EUR=EBS.
 It showed little reaction to a Purchasing Managers Index (PMI) reading of July manufacturing that had been seen as a possible mover.
+(Full Story)

-The British pound was also little changed at $1.389, ahead of a Bank of England meeting later in the week. [nL1N2P90GH]
+The British pound also little changed at $1.389, ahead of a Bank of England meeting later in the week.
+(Full Story)

 The recent move away from the dollar hardened after dovish comments from Fed officials indicated that lower interest rates and tapering of support for the economy will probably not come as quickly as markets had begun to expect.